 Leadership Through Service

-- Get a $1,000 scholarship at the end of the program (plus opportunities for select students to get an additional $500 or $1,000 scholarship)
+- Get a $500 scholarship at the end of the semester (plus opportunities for select students to get an additional $1,000 scholarship)

 Members serve with at least one off-campus site, including sites on our Key Partners page.
 However, members select any nonprofit, or multiple nonprofits, that fits their goals and interests.
-Members work with the program coordinator to find sites that align with their personal and professional goals.
+Members work with the program coordinator to find service sites that align with their personal and professional goals.
 In addition, members serve on a committee of other LTS students where they plan service-related programs or events.
 All on campus volunteering, off campus volunteering, LTS meetings, and select professional and personal development activities count toward your 40 program hours.

 If you have questions please contact The Center for Experiential Education at C 1066, firstname.lastname@example.org, or (952) 358-8119.